 Changing the Oil in Your Subaru Outback

-It wouldn’t be a Subaru Outback oil change guide without the steps to changing your Subaru’s oil!
-Follow the steps below:
+It wouldn’t be a Subaru Outback oil change guide without the steps!
+Follow these directions to perform an oil change from your driveway in Salt Lake County:

 - Lift the car.
-Since you’ll be underneath the car to service it, ensuring that it stays up securely is absolutely vital.
-You can lift your car with a set of jacks, or drive it onto some ramps to raise the front end—but whatever you do, make sure it’s secure with wedges behind the back wheels.
+Since you’ll be underneath the car, make sure it’s secure.
+You can lift your car with a set of jacks, or drive it onto ramps to raise the front end—but whatever you do, make sure it’s safe with wedges behind the back wheels.

 - Drain the old oil.
-The next step is to drain the old oil from your Subaru.
-Place a five-gallon bucket or drain tray directly underneath the vehicle’s drain plug, then loosen the drain plug with a wrench and unscrew it slowly.
-Let the oil drain until it stops or slows to a small trickle, which can take five minutes or longer.
+Place a drain tray underneath the drain plug, loosen with a wrench, and allow the oil to fully drain.
+This may take five minutes or more.

 - Replace the undertray and lower the car.
-Once you’ve replaced the filter, replace and tighten the drain cap.
-Then, replace the undertray, come out from under the car, and lower it back down.
+Re-tighten the drain cap, replace the undertray, and safely lower the car.

 Get Your Subaru Outback Oil Changed at Mark Miller Subaru Midtown